OakleyCord/simpleverify/README.md

 ### /showconfiguration
-This command is to show all of your configuration options
+This command is to show all of your configuration options.

 ## Self-hosting